 The London Mint was established in 2006 to produce and source commemorative banknotes, medals, and coins.
-Founded by Ole Bjorn Fausa and Reidar Nilsen, the mint has a vision not only to make these products available to their customers, but also to help their customers to become more knowledgeable collectors, often taking them down new roads of discovery.
-One of the strengths of the mint is its partnerships with other mints and banks throughout the world, especially the Royal Canadian Mint and The East India Company.
-The mint also works with those who organize major events, such as the Diana Awards, and major national organizations, such as the Merchant Navy Association.
+Founded by Ole Bjorn Fausa and Reidar Nilsen, the Mint has a vision not only to make these products available to their customers, but also to help their customers become more knowledgeable collectors, often taking them down new roads of discovery.
+One of the strengths of the Mint is its partnerships with other Mints and banks throughout the world, especially the Royal Canadian Mint and The East India Company.
+The Mint also works with those who organize major events, such as the Diana Awards, and major national organizations, such as the Merchant Navy Association.

 There are no available products under this category.
 Check back soon!